-7.1 One of the main responsibilities of Internal Audit is to support the Head of Corporate Finance in the discharge of their duties as Section 151 Officer by providing an effective internal audit of the Council's systems of internal control, risk management and corporate governance in accordance with the Accounts & Audit Regulations 2015.
-Internal Audit do this by providing a high quality, independent service to the Council which evaluates and reports on the effectiveness of the risk management, internal control and governance processes.
-This is presented to the Standards & Audit Committee at their first meeting of the municipal year and will be used to inform the Annual Governance Statement.
+7.1 One of the main responsibilities of Internal Audit is to support the Corporate Director of Resources & Place Delivery in the discharge of their duties as Section 151 Officer, by providing an effective internal audit of the Council's systems of internal control, risk management and corporate governance in accordance with the Accounts & Audit Regulations 2015.
+Internal Audit do this by providing a high quality, independent service to the Council which evaluates and reports, through the Chief Internal Auditor's Annual Report, on the effectiveness of the risk management, internal control and governance processes.
+This is presented to the Standards & Audit Committee at their first meeting of the municipal year and is used to inform the Annual Governance Statement.

 - 7.2 The scope of internal auditing encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the organisation's governance, risk management, and internal controls as well as the quality of performance in carrying out assigned responsibilities to achieve the organisation's stated goals and objectives.
-This includes: - Evaluating risk exposure relating to achievement of the organisation's strategic objectives. - Evaluating the reliability and integrity of information and the means used to identify, measure, classify, and report such information. - Evaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on the organisation. - Evaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assets. - Evaluating the effectiveness and efficiency with which resources are employed. - Evaluating operations or programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned. - Monitoring and evaluating governance processes. - Monitoring and evaluating the effectiveness of the organisation's risk management processes. - Performing consulting and advisory services related to governance, risk management and control as appropriate for the organisation. - Reporting periodically on the internal audit activity's purpose, authority, responsibility, and performance relative to its plan. - Reporting significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by the Standards & Audit Committee. - Evaluating specific operations at the request of the Standards & Audit Committee or management, as appropriate.

-7.3 The HolA also has a responsibility to:

-- Develop a flexible, risk based 3 year internal audit strategy and detailed annual audit plan.
-The plan will be submitted to the Standards & Audit Committee for review and approval each year at its March meeting, prior to work commencing to deliver the plan. - Include any additional tasks requested by management and the Standards & Audit Committee following consultation with the Head of Corporate Finance. - Ensure the internal audit team consists of professional and suitably skilled audit staff with sufficient knowledge and experience. - Establish a Quality Assurance and Improvement Program to ensure the quality and effective operation of internal audit activities and compliance with the PSIAS.
+This includes: - Evaluating risk exposure relating to the achievement of the organisation's strategic objectives. - Evaluating the reliability and integrity of information and the means used to identify, measure, classify, and report such information. - Evaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on the organisation. - Evaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assets. - Evaluating the effectiveness and efficiency with which resources are employed. - Evaluating operations or programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned. - Monitoring and evaluating governance processes. - Monitoring and evaluating the effectiveness of the organisation's risk management processes. - Performing consulting and advisory services related to governance, risk management and control as appropriate for the organisation.
+Where consulting or advisory activities are undertaken, the HoIA will not issue an assurance report.
+An advisory report will be issued. - Reporting periodically on the internal audit activity's purpose, authority, responsibility, and performance relative to its plan. - Reporting significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by the Standards & Audit Committee. - Evaluating specific operations at the request of the Standards & Audit Committee or management, as appropriate. - 7.3 The HolA also has a responsibility to: - Develop a flexible, risk based 3 year internal audit strategy and detailed annual audit plan.
+The plan will usually be submitted to the Standards & Audit Committee for review and approval each year at its March meeting, prior to work commencing to deliver the plan. - Include any additional tasks requested by management and the Standards & Audit Committee following consultation with the Corporate Director of Resources & Place Delivery and/or Assistant Director of Law & Governance. - Ensure the internal audit team consists of professional and suitably skilled audit staff with sufficient knowledge and experience.

-- As part of the audit planning cycle, evaluate and assess significant merging or consolidating functions and new or changing services, processes, operations within the organisation. - Highlight risks and weaknesses in control and make recommendations for improvements to management based on an acceptable and practicable timeframe. - Carry out follow up reviews to ensure management has implemented agreed internal control improvements within specified and agreed timeframes. - Liaise with the external auditor to provide maximum audit coverage to the organisation whilst minimising duplication of work.
+- Establish a Quality Assurance and Improvement Program to ensure the quality and effective operation of internal audit activities and compliance with the PSIAS. - As part of the audit planning cycle, evaluate and assess significant merging or consolidating functions and new or changing services, processes or operations within the organisation. - Highlight risks and weaknesses in control and make recommendations for improvements to management based on an acceptable and practicable timeframe. - Carry out follow up reviews to ensure management has implemented agreed internal control improvements within specified and agreed timeframes. - Liaise with the external auditor to provide maximum audit coverage to the organisation whilst minimising duplication of work.